Goodog teaches humans and guides them to

 - Home environment: We also get to see how you work together in your home without being in the class environment, which helps trainers assess your individual situation.

 - More people can attend: The whole family/household can attend At-Home LIVE.
 Whereas in-person class limits are 1 or 2 people per pup depending on the order at the time.

 - Presentation slides: There are easy presentation slides to follow which are not part of the in-person classes.
 Clients find these really helpful.

 - Bonus in-person socialisation: You receive bonus training/in-person socialisation when health orders ease at no extra cost.
 That means your package extends past 5 classes to include in-person socialisation and extra phone/email/online assistance.

-- Puppy Playdates: Also, the health order allows two people or 5 vaccination people to meet for outdoor exercise/recreation depening on your LGA.
+- Puppy Playdates: Also, when in health order, they have allowed two people or 5 vaccinated people to meet for outdoor exercise/recreation depending on your LGA.
 Goodog arranges Puppy Playdates for pups near you which assists with puppy-to-puppy socialisation with other pups their own age.
 Playdates are arranged once you book into a class.

 If you attend 2 or more At-Home LIVE online classes Goodog offers additional in-person socialisation once the health order eases and at no extra cost.